killjay/Personal-AI-Agent/TESTING_GUIDE.md

    - The app will:
      - Send your audio to the server
      - Server transcribes with Whisper
-     - Server sends to Claude AI for intent parsing
+   - Server sends to Gptoss AI for intent parsing
      - App receives action and executes it
      - Shows success/error notification